 (a) Time and notice.-Where under the applicable law the question raised by a petition for review may be determined in whole or in part upon the record before the government unit, the government unit shall file the record with the prothonotary of the court named in the petition for review within 40 days after service upon it of the petition.
-The court may shorten or extend the time prescribed in this [subdivision]paragraph.
+The court may shorten or extend the time prescribed in this subdivision.
 The prothonotary shall give notice to all parties of the date on which the record is filed.

 (b) Certificate of record.-The government unit shall certify the contents of the record and a list of all documents, transcripts of testimony, exhibits and other material comprising the record.
 The government unit shall (1) arrange the documents to be certified in chronological order, (2) number them, and (3) affix to the right or bottom edge of the first page of each document a tab showing the number of that document.
 These shall be bound and shall contain a table of contents identifying each document in the record.
-If any documents or case records were maintained as confidential in the government unit, the list of documents that comprise the record shall specifically identify such documents or the entire record as having been maintained as confidential, and the government unit shall either physically or electronically separate such documents.
+If any case records or documents were sealed in the government unit, the list of documents comprising the record shall specifically identify such records or documents as having been sealed in the government unit.
 The certificate shall be made by the head, chairman, deputy, or secretary of the government unit.
 The government unit may file the entire record or such parts thereof as the parties may designate by stipulation filed with the government unit.
 The original papers in the government unit or certified copies thereof may be filed.
 Instead of filing the record or designated parts thereof, the government unit may file a certified list of all documents, transcripts of testimony, exhibits, and other material comprising the record, or a certified list of such parts thereof as the parties may designate, adequately describing each, and the filing of the certified list shall constitute filing of the record.
-If any documents or case records were maintained as confidential in the government unit, the list of documents that comprise the record shall specifically identify such documents or the entire record as having been maintained as confidential.
+If any case records or documents were sealed in the government unit, the certified list of documents comprising the record shall specifically identify such records or documents as having been sealed in the government unit.
 The parties may stipulate that neither the record nor a certified list be filed with the court.
 The stipulation shall be filed with the prothonotary of the court, and the date of its filing shall be deemed the date on which the record is filed.
 If a certified list is filed, or if the parties designate only parts of the record for filing or stipulate that neither the record nor a certified list be filed, the government unit shall retain the record or parts thereof.
 Upon request of the court or the request of a party, the record or any part thereof thus retained shall be transmitted to the court notwithstanding any prior stipulation.
 All parts of the record retained by the government unit shall be a part of the record on review for all purposes.